 Under the Affordable Care Act, many health insurance plans will cover preventive care services, including checkups, vaccinations and screening tests, at no cost to you.
 Learn more.

 Tetanus symptoms result from a toxin produced by tetanus bacteria.
 Symptoms often begin around a week after infection.
-But this may range from three days to three weeks.
+But this may range from three days to three weeks or even longer.
 The most common symptom is a stiff jaw, which can become "locked."
 This is how the disease came to be called lockjaw.

 Symptoms of tetanus may include: